With operations across the New Zealand and over 1600 Green Team employees, we have close links with the communities we

 Cancer Society - Relay for Life

 Cancer affects everyone.
 The Cancer Society - Relay for Life is a great annual community initiative that brings people together to raise funds for cancer research and the society's support activities.
-In the Manawatu, Higgins have participated in the relay every year since 2001 with a team and have raised a total of over $220,000 for the Cancer Society.
+In the Manawatu, Higgins have participated in the relay every year since 2001 with a team and raised $232,000 during this time for the Cancer Society.